 License, Certifications & Advanced Training

 I hold a license with the Secretary of State as a Licensed Professional Counselor, license number LPC005610.
-I am a Certified Internal Family Systems Therapist.
-I predominantly use this model in therapy because it helps people gently release pain and "stuck-ness" to embody a balanced and harmonious inner world (https://ifs-institute.com/) for lasting change.
+I am a Certified Internal Family Systems Therapist and an Approved Clinical Consultant for the IFS Institute.
+I predominantly use the IFS model in therapy because it helps people gently release pain and "stuck-ness" to embody a balanced and harmonious inner world (https://ifs-institute.com/) for lasting change.
+I have two levels of training in IFS.
 I am also a Certified Trauma Therapist completing a 9 month course through Dr. Bessel van der Kolk's Trauma Center.
 I have also completed intensive 40-hour training in trauma and loss therapy.
 When a person is ready, I can help resolve trauma using a technique called "Progressive Counting" that does not require traditional talk therapy.
 Lastly, I have advanced training in the Gottman Method, which is a particular kind of couples therapy founded on scientific research with thousands of healthy and unhealthy couples.
 I have completed Level 1, Level 2 and Level 3 training as well as have received consultation in Gottman Method Couples Therapy (for more information, see www.gottman.com ) and hold a certificate in Couples & Addiction Recovery from the Gottman Institute.

 Professional Publications, Papers & Presentations